Hamzazaheer721/Data-Structures-and-Algorithms/6_Sorting/readme.md

   - Optimization
     - What if we have an array which is almost sorted then we will have to go through the un-necessary swaps.
       - Solution
         introduce a noswap variable in each outer loop iteration and check if it is true or not if it is true then break.
+This solution could give us best possible time complexity when the array is already sorted.
+  - Time Complexity
+    - Best => O(n), array is already sorted
+    - Normal => O(n^2)